Sunday, 1 March 2026

 ● Mars is not practically visible, remaining close to the sun’s position in the sky

-● Jupiter is visible high in the southern sky (nearly overhead) in the Gemini constellation
+● Jupiter is visible high in the western sky (nearly overhead) in the Gemini constellation

 Moon Phases